stanleyhuangyc/Freematics/firmware_v5/datalogger/README.md

 Data Collection
 ---------------

-The sketch collects follow data.
+The sketch collects and logs data including following.

 * Vehicle OBD-II PIDs data (from OBD port)
-* Battery voltage (from OBD port)
+* Vehicle battery voltage (from OBD port)
-* Geolocation data (from connected GNSS receiver)
+* Geolocation data (from internal GNSS or connected GNSS receiver)
-* Acceleration data (from built-in motion sensor)
+* Acceleration data (from internal motion sensor)
-* Orientation data (computed from motion sensor data fusion)

 Geolocation
 -----------

 When GNSS receiver is connected and detected, geolocation data will be obtained and logged.
-GPS UTC time is used to sync the device's real-time clock.

 Orientation
 -----------

 The device orientation (yaw, pitch roll) can be calculated from collected motion sensor data with quanterion algorithm.
-This normally reflects the orientation of the vehicle if the device is fixed to vehicle (e.g. firmly plugged in OBD port)  This feature consumes extra computation power and is disabled by default.
+This reflects the orientation of the vehicle if the device is firmly fixed to the vehicle.
+This feature consumes extra computation power and is disabled by default.

 Storage
 -------

-By default, ESP32's internal flash is used for data storage (file-based, using SPIFFS).
+MicroSD is used as data storage by default.
+Alternatively ESP32's internal flash can be used for data storage with SPIFFS.
 Simple rotation logging is implemented due to limited storage size.
-MicroSD data logging is also supported.

 HTTP Server
 -----------

-A multiple-connection HTTP server [HTTP server](https://github.com/stanleyhuangyc/Freematics/tree/master/libraries/httpd) runs over ESP32's WiFi (AP and/or station).
+A multiple-connection HTTP server [HTTP server](https://github.com/stanleyhuangyc/Freematics/blob/master/libraries/httpd) runs over ESP32's WiFi (AP and/or station).
 A set of REST API provides remote access to device status, statistics and real-time data and logged data.

 Implemented HTTP APIs: